Wired and Wireless Network

-There are numerous methods to achieve best network setup – wired, wireless, or both.
+There are numerous methods to achieve WiFi network setup, best network setup – wired, wireless, or both.
 Each individual network setup offers its own advantages and disadvantages.

 The wired network has been in existence for a long time.
 Many users consider a wired network as the more secure of the two choices.
 Wired networks offer powerful barriers for keeping computer users far away from the grasps of dangerous hackers.
 The single manner by which an intruder may get inside of the individualâ€™s network is via the outside internet connection; however, these intrusions could usually be prevented through the use of firewalls as well as routers that utilize substantial security.
 Another probable option for an invader to gain access into an individual’s network is by connecting directly to a person’s router or switch that is usually placed inside a person’s office or home.
 Therefore, by utilizing an Ethernet cable, the only safety measures necessary will be internal permissions in order to limit computer users to a specific section of the network.

 Through the use of data cables, a wired network utilizes the Ethernet protocol and enables an individual’s personal computers to transmit data at speeds faster than a wireless router can.
 Utilizing a regular Ethernet cable by itself, it is possible to reach data transfer speeds of up to 100 Megabyte per second.
 Employing a Gigabit Ethernet cable, the data transfer speeds may boost to close to1000 Mbps, which is 10 times faster than the maximum data transfer rate of a regular Ethernet cable.